 This innovative graduate school was established in 1994 to address issues arising from the process of globalization and to develop a global network using a transdisciplinary approach.
 The principal goal at the graduate school is to train students to become professionals who are able to respond to urgent social and technical needs at local and global levels in the areas of organizational management, policy formation, urban and environmental design, IT, knowledge processing, biotechnology, media technology and design, and social innovation, among others.

 The Graduate School of Health Management, established in 2005, was designed for those wishing to become innovative and leading professionals, both as practitioners and researchers in the fields of health and health care.
-There are three courses: Nursing, Health Care Management, and Sports Management.
+There are two majors: Nursing / Public Health, Sport and Health Sciences.
 We create a stimulating educational environment where students from a variety of backgrounds, such as health professionals and business leaders, are able to encourage and learn from each other.

 The Graduate School of Pharmaceutical Sciences was established at the same time as the merger of Keio University and Kyoritsu College of Pharmacy in 2008.
 The research and educational activities of the Graduate School of Pharmaceutical Sciences are not limited to the areas of fundamental pharmaceutical sciences, but also extends to applied pharmaceutical disciplines, such as drug delivery and drug targeting, clinical pharmaceutics, clinical pathophysiology, clinical drug evaluation, drug informatics, evidence-based medicine, and regulatory sciences.
 This school is open for graduates from departments/schools of pharmaceutical sciences (4-year program) and those who have received education in equivalent level at other departments/schools.